memgraph/docs/gqlalchemy/under-the-hood/python-graph-translators.md

 ### `get_instance()` method

 The `get_instance()` method returns instance of PyG heterograph from all relationships stored in Memgraph.
 Isolated nodes are ignored because they don't contribute in message passing neural networks.
-Only numerical features that are set on all nodes and relationships are translated to the PyG instance since this is PyG's requirement.
-Hence, any string properties, as well as numerical properties that aren't set on all nodes or relationships won't be translated to the PyG instance.
+Only numerical properties that are set on all nodes and relationships are translated to the PyG instance since that is PyG requirement.
+Hence, any string properties, as well as numerical properties that aren't set on all nodes or relationships, won't be translated to the PyG instance.
 However, properties of type list will be translated to the PyG instance as a feature.
 Regardless of how data is connected in Memgraph, the returned PyG graph will be a heterograph instance.
 To create PyG graph from data stored in Memgraph, following code can be run:

 ```
 graph =  PyGTranslator().get_instance()